Drexel University College of Medicine: Drexel University College of Medicine

-Approximately 3/4th of each class elects to pursue the IFM curriculum while the remaining 1/4th, after applying to the program and attending the appropriate orientation, will be accepted into the PIL curriculum.

-Beginning in the fall of 2017, a new integrated curriculum track, Foundations and Frontiers, replaced the existing dual curricula.

 Location

 Queen Lane Campus

-The College of Medicine's main campus is at the Queen Lane campus of the former Women's Medical College of Pennsylvania.
-This campus houses first and second-year medical students as well as biomedical graduate students and is located in a suburban-like setting in the East Falls neighborhood of Philadelphia.
-In 2006 the University finished construction of the 15000 sqft Student Activities Center.
+The College of Medicine's main campus was at the Queen Lane campus of the former Women's Medical College of Pennsylvania.
+This campus housed first and second-year medical students as well as biomedical graduate students and is located in a suburban-like setting in the East Falls neighborhood of Philadelphia.
+In 2006 the university finished construction of the 15000 sqft Student Activities Center.
 This new wing included an expanded gym, recreation room, book store, and an expanded lecture hall that can accommodate the entire class of approximately 260 in one auditorium.

-In 2008, the University broke ground on an addition to the building: The Independence Blue Cross Medical Simulation Center.
+In 2008, the university broke ground on an addition to the building: The Independence Blue Cross Medical Simulation Center.
 The simulation center, funded in part through a $2.5 million donation from Independence Blue Cross, features lifelike robots and screen-based simulation programs.
 The computer-driven robotic mannequins, called high-fidelity patient simulators, exhibit lifelike vital signs, including heartbeats, blood pressures, and body and eye movements.
 They can be programmed to display a variety of normal and abnormal conditions and to respond realistically to student interventions such as intubation, drug injection, or cardiac defibrillation.
 They can be programmed to speak or cry out in pain.

-The center will include a suite of exam rooms equipped with digital audio and visual recording capabilities for use in "standardized patient" encounters.
-In the 1980s, the College—then Medical College of Pennsylvania—became the first medical school in Philadelphia to employ standardized patients, actors who are taught to portray various clinical conditions and trained to provide feedback to students and residents.

-The new addition will also house the Drexel University College of Medicine Institute for Women's Health and Leadership and the Office of Executive Leadership in Academics, which includes the Executive Leadership in Academic Medicine program.
-The ELAM program is the nation's only in-depth program focused on preparing senior women faculty at schools of medicine, dentistry and public health to move into positions of institutional leadership.